 The first few years of racing ultramarathons I went a little overboard and faced some nagging injuries that kept me from doing more than 2 or 3 races a year.
 I hired a running coach in 2015 (Meghan Laws), and by following her advice, and incorporating regular (monthly) massages and foam rolling, I’ve managed to avoid injury: I can now run about 3,000 miles a year without (much) discomfort.
 An acupuncturist, Carla, has given me relief from the migraines.

 A few years ago, my mom reminded me of a story.
 We were all riding bikes on Mackinac Island, and my mom got off the bike, to walk it up a hill.
 My sister gave her a sideways look and said, “It’s ok to push yourself sometimes, you know.”
-There are many time I feel like “I can’t do this”, and I remember those words.
+There are many times I feel like “I can’t do this”, and I remember those words.
 Running, like life, isn’t always easy.
 It’s ok to push beyond your comfort zone and see what you can accomplish.

 I enjoy racing, but my true release is during the everyday runs- the peaceful acceptance that I have only come to find while moving quietly through the woods or climbing up a ridge, with the only concern being my breath and where my next foot falls.